The Hanging Tree (film): Reception

 The film was received well by audiences and critics at its 1959 debut.
 Film Bulletin drew a parallel between the "glory hole" of gold Elizabeth and Rune discover and the profits of the film.

+In The New York Times, critic Bosley Crowther wrote:Delmer Daves has directed the gold camp action for a great deal of clatter and bang, and it all looks rambunctious and authentic on the vividly colored screen.
+Indeed, what with one thing and another, the story is absorbing to the end.
+It keeps you wondering and wishing—finally wishing it were a little better, that's all.